-You don’t have to be too bright to figure out that the payment gateway is a pretty integral part of your e-commerce solution.
+The payment gateway is probably the most integral part of your e-commerce solution.
 It’s how you get paid.

 These days there are a bunch of offerings out there and trying to figure out which one is best for you can be a bit of a challenge.